 Miami, FL 33125

-If you were arrested or ticketed for allegedly driving while your license was suspended, revoked, canceled, or disqualified, it will be in your best interest to retain legal counsel as soon as possible.
-The Hoffman Firm can fight to help you achieve the most favorable outcome to your case resulting in the fewest possible penalties.
+If you were arrested or ticketed for allegedly driving while your license was suspended, revoked, canceled, or disqualified, it is in your best interest to retain legal counsel as soon as possible.
+Our attorney at The Hoffman Firm can use his ample legal experience to help you pursue the most favorable outcome for your case.
+We understand what’s at stake, and we want to help find the best solution resulting in the fewest possible penalties.

-Miami criminal defense attorney Evan A. Hoffman represents clients all over Miami-Dade County, including Key Biscayne, Miami Beach, Coral Gables, Homestead, Hialeah, Doral, Aventura, North Miami, and South Miami.
-He can provide an honest and thorough evaluation of your case when you call (305) 249-0090 or fill out an online contact form to take advantage of a free consultation.
+Miami criminal defense attorney Evan Hoffman represents clients all over Miami-Dade County, including Miami and Fort Lauderdale.
+He can provide an honest and thorough evaluation of your case and help establish a customized legal strategy to best suit your case.